 Another doozy of a trail, the Black Mountain Crest (Deep Gap) trail, leads from the picnic area out along the ridge top, crossing over the second highest peak in the Appalachian Mountains on its way: Mount Craig.
-This rough trail passes through Deep Gap and onto Pisgah National Forest lands, connecting with several others trails along the way, and then descends the mountain range to end in the valley far below.
+Don't let its easy beginning fool you - this trail quickly becomes quite rough as it passes through Deep Gap and onto Pisgah National Forest lands, connecting with several others trails along the way, and then descends the mountain range to end in the valley far below.

 Finally, the Mountains to Sea Trail follows a route through the park, co-signed along parts of the Buncombe Horse Range, Camp Alice, and Mount Mitchell trails as part of its longer journey from Clingman's Dome in the Great Smoky Mountains to Jockey's Ridge on the Outer Banks.

 This is just an overview of what trails are available.
 For details on each individual trail accessible from the park, visit the trails page, or for a more complete guide, see the Best Hikes in Mount Mitchell State Park which use these trails.

 Visitors to the park can enjoy several amenities before and after they hike.